andreaczhang/talks/blogdown-Apr2-2019/MyBlogPost.md

    blogdown::install_hugo()
    ```

 3. start new project using version control.
-Use `Serve site` add in.
+Use `Serve site` add in will allow you to see the rendered site locally whenever you save the changes made to your files.

 4. build.
 Like many others, I use the theme `academic`.